Signs that autistic children are ready for toilet training

 - a favourite activity – for example, playtime with trains

-Before you start, plan exactly what behaviour you’ll reward your child for, and make sure your child understands the reward.
+Before you start, plan exactly what behaviour you’ll reward, and make sure your child understands.
 Try a variety of rewards, and use the ones your child responds to best.

-Once your child has made progress on a particular step, stop using activities and toys as rewards.
-But keep praising your child.
+Once your child has made progress on a step, gradually fade out any rewards, but keep praising your child.

 We used a reward system – Sesame Street stickers for wee and a lucky dip bag for poo.
 He caught on straight away for his bladder, but it took longer with his bowels.
 We just kept asking if he needed to poo and waved the lucky dip bag in front of him, making it very clear he would get something if he went.
 One day something just clicked for him and we haven’t had an accident since.